 The sampling technique described in the EIM is not usually appropriate for employees who travel outside the UK, because most employers will not have enough internationally mobile employees to enable them to undertake a meaningful sampling exercise.

 HMRC therefore agreed in January 2008 that employers may use benchmark rates published on the HMRC website when paying accommodation and subsistence expenses to employees whose duties require them to travel abroad, without the need for the employees to produce expenses receipts.
 HMRC will endeavour to update the published rates in October/November each year.

-These tax/NIC free amounts are in addition to the incidental overnight expenses that employers may reimburse tax/NIC free under Section 240 ITEPA 2003 and the corresponding NICs disregard (see EIM02710 and NIM06015).
+These tax/NICs free amounts are in addition to the incidental overnight expenses that employers may reimburse tax/NICs free under Section 240 ITEPA 2003 and the corresponding NICs disregard (see EIM02710 and NIM06015).

 Employers are not obliged to use the published rates.
 It is always open to an employer to reimburse their employees' actual, vouched expenses, or to negotiate a scale rate amount which they believe more accurately reflects their employees' spending patterns.
 Employers wishing to negotiate such an amount must of course be able provide HMRC with evidence in support of their figures.

 Further guidance can be found in the Employment Income manual.